Why Are Oil and Gas Companies Investing in Nuclear Fusion?

 Despite this, fusion energy is still unlikely to be a commercial proposition in the next decade.
 Mumgaard said CFS hopes to see fusion reactors plugging into the grid “within the early 2030s.”

 The key stumbling block for fusion startups is that nobody quite knows which of the many proposed reactor designs will work.
-Even a tiny error in a design could make it worthless.
+Even a tiny error in a design could render it worthless.
 “You’ve got to handle plasma physics,” said Mumgaard.
 “It’s super, super non-linear.”

 Nevertheless, some of the biggest energy companies on the planet clearly think the effort is worth it.